 Prečítaj si o programe viac tu.
 Postupne ti predstavíme všetkých umelcov, ktorí počas pandémie pracovali na svojich umeleckých projektoch.

+This project is supported using public funding by Slovak Arts Council.
 The project is co-funded by the Creative Europe programme of the European Union.